adrikaDwivedi/taskease/README.md

-✅ TaskEase — Your Daily Task Manager App
+✅ Your Daily Task Manager App
 TaskEase is a beautifully designed task management mobile app built with React Native (Expo).
 Whether you're scheduling tasks or just planning your day, TaskEase helps you organize, prioritize, and manage your todos effortlessly.

 <br>